 Coulson sighed.
 "I need you to understand how dangerous this is."

 Kristina groaned in frustration, nobody ever listened to her, to what she wanted.
 "Why should I listen to you?" she yelled.
 "I don't know you.
 You basically kidnapped me and locked me in a room!
 Leave me alone!"

 Coulson stared at her silently, calmly for a few moments.
 "Kristina, what will it take for you to stop looking for your parents?" he finally asked.

 "For me to find them" she replied instantly, no hesitation in her voice.
 "There's no need to look for something when you already have it."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Anne AshesWrite a Review